 (5, ‘Joe’, ‘Peralta’, 35, ‘UK’);

-When this statement is executed, it will add a new row to the table with the values mentioned.
+When this statement is executed, a new row with the values mentioned will be added to the table.

 UPDATE – This statement is used to modify the existing data of rows in any database table.
-There are many situations where you need to change the data in a specific row or column without modifying the entire table.
+You need to change the data in a specific row or column in many situations without modifying the entire table.
 You can use the UPDATE statement as shown below:

 UPDATE Customers